porter-dev/porter-archive/CONTRIBUTING.md

 ## Writing Code

 Our backend is written in Golang, and our frontend is written in Typescript (using React).
 The root of the project is a Go repository containing `go.mod` and `go.sum`, while the `/dashboard` folder contains the React app with `package.json`.
-Our templates/add-ons are hosted in other repositories and are written using Helm.
+Our templates/add-ons are hosted in other repositories and are written using Helm (more info on contributing to these repositories will be added soon).

 ### Navigating the Codebase